 - Similarly, keep a constant watch for: a small, innocent-looking blue box, covert military units with "SG" in the name, mecha sporting Cool Shades, saucer-shaped cruisers, giant robots, well-dressed men in sunglasses, starships with ring-shaped FTL systems, vigilantes in colorful costumes who casually defy the laws of physics, a power-armored warrior with huge spherical shoulders, or anyone in power armor, even if they're bespectacled physicists with crowbars.
 Spot any of these and you're better off staying home.
 While you're at it, also check for any uninvited guests masquerading as local machinery; such party-crashers usually have drama of their own, and you do not want to get sucked into it.

 - Exception: If you think you can trick the governments of the world into doing something horrific enough to cause this guardian to turn away in shame, you might narrow your opposition down to some Welsh bisexuals.
 Still a tough fight, but it's better odds.
 Althernatively, if the protector works secretly, see if you can expose them without tipping your own hand; the natives may deal with your problem for you.

-- At the end of the Planetary-solar revolution cycle, your best bet may be to remember Rule of Acquisition #35: "Peace is good for business."
+- At the end of the Planetary rotation period, your best bet may be to remember Rule of Acquisition #35: "Peace is good for business."
 It's much cheaper in the long run to trade than to invade.
 If you use this route, however, keep your deals square.
 Otherwise you'll face a threat worse than any armored or caped or scarfed hero: lawyers.